stzn/TIL/SwiftAutomatedTestStrategy/README.md

  When logging events to a server, there is no way for the mobile API to ask for the events we sent.

+## Triangulating a specific data point to decide which values to test

+Triangulating specific data points helps us de-risk and increase the test coverage of the system.
+For example, assuming that we need to delete local data in 3 days as a business rule.
+We need to check 3 days, less then 3 days, and more than 3 days at least.

+We can improve our process of testing “hidden” behaviors simply by triangulating examples around a specific data point.

 ## Test tips

 When testing UIViewController, we sometimes meet difficulties because of UIKIt internal(hidden) behaviors.